meinders/lithium-ews/docs/ews file format.md

                                                       "EasyWorship Schedule File Version    5"

-        56  Entry count        int32le           4    Number of items in the schedule 60  Entry length       int16le           2    Length of playlist entries: 0x0718 = 1816
+        56  Entry count        int32le           4    Number of items in the schedule 60  Entry length       int16le           2    Length of schedule entries: 0x0718 = 1816

-The version 3 header is slightly shorter:
+For version 3, the header is as follows.

     Offset  Field              Data type    Length    Details
     --------------------------------------------------------------------------------------------------